 Students will have 9 small written assignments available weekly.
 Students will complete a minimum of 6 of these assignments, with the option of skipping 1 or 2 or 3 of them.
+All assignments you write will count toward your grade, however (you can't drop your lowest score or anything).
 Please note that you cannot skip the survey of literature, proposal, or final report.